BDC Hamburger Icon

 What is ransomware?

 Ransomware is a form of malware that, once installed on a computer, locks up access to your hard drive until you pay a ransom.
-Victims see an onscreen message alerting them the computer has been locked or the data encrypted.
+Victims see an on-screen message alerting them the computer has been locked or the data encrypted.
 They are told to pay a specific ransom to regain access to their systems.
-Usually the payment is required in bitcoin, a popular cryptocurrency, which further complicates the situation.
-The cost to get your data back varies depending on the target.
-An individual may be required to pay $500, while a company might have to pay $500,000.
-This year alone, ransomware has wreaked havoc on supply chains, utilities and even schools.
+Usually, the payment is required in bitcoin, a popular cryptocurrency, which complicates the situation further.

-Ransomware has grown in popularity over the years as cybercriminals have become more sophisticated.
+Ransomware has grown in popularity over recent years as cybercriminals have become more sophisticated.
 With victims willing to pay, cybercriminals have all the incentive they need to deploy ransomware aggressively.

-“As with any industry, it is a supply and demand business,” said Daniel Clayton, vice president of global security operations and services for the cybersecurity firm Bitdefender.
+“As with any industry, it is a supply and demand business,” said Daniel Clayton, vice president of cybersecurity operations at Expel.
 “If we continue to pay ransomware, we will continue to be attacked.
 It’s not unusual to see a company get hit once and then again, sometimes by the same group.”

 How does ransomware work?

-“The main ways they come in is through phishing emails or clicking on a link,” said Raj Samani, fellow and chief scientist at McAfee, the security company.
+“The main ways they come in is through phishing emails or clicking on a link,” said Raj Samani, senior vice president at cloud cybersecurity platform, Rapid7.
 “Some of the big game hunters and even lower operators are looking for a chink in the armor.”

 In the past, hackers targeted specific companies with ransomware, but that, too, has changed.
 Now their strategy is volume.
 “The groups going after the big game are quite small in number as opposed to the volume attacks.
 There are millions of them, which impact everybody,” said Samani.